rluba/jai-tracy/README.md

 ## Profiling run-time code

-### If your project does not have a custom metaprogram (i.e. you never call `set_build_options_dc({do_output = false})`)
+*This only works if your project does not contain a custom metaprogram! (i.e. you never call `set_build_options_dc({do_output = false})`)* Otherwise see below.

-Just use this module as a metaprogram plugin by adding `-pluging tracy` to your compile command.
+* Just use this module as a metaprogram plugin by adding `-pluging tracy` to your compile command.
+(Assuming that you have cloned this repo into a folder named `tracy`.)
-If you want to profile modules code (in addition to your application code) you can append the argument `-modules`.
+* If you want to profile modules code (in addition to your application code) you can append the argument `-modules`.

 You might need to add `-- import_dir <path_to_modules_folder_that_contains_tracy>` if this module does not live in your default modules folder.

 ### Adding this plugin to your metaprogram

-If your program has a metaprogram, you need to add this plugin to your metaprogram, which involves…
+If your program has its own metaprogram, you need to add this plugin to your metaprogram, which involves…

 1. adding `#import "Metaprogram_Plugins"`,
 2. calling `Metaprogram_Plugins.init_plugins(…)`,